 Individual personnel casualty cards, showing injuries to officers and men, were maintained on a number of different forms, including Army Forms 470 and 558.

 Unlike the Casualty reports and book mentioned above, the surviving reports include injuries sustained during training, home defence, and theatres other than the Western Front.

-Download Enhanced and corrected database of the casualty cards
+Download Enhanced database of the casualty cards

 Version 2 - January 2015 (csv file 2,048kb)

 Individual personnel Service and Casualty Forms on Army Form B.103 show each officers postings including transfers to hospital, to Army units, relinquishment of commission etc.